chrisreddy04/Technology-Intern/README.md

 1. **Datastore Setup:**
    - **PostgreSQL** is used as the datastore.
    - The `schema.sql` file contains the schema for the `ai_content_impact` table.
+   - Bootstrapped using `init_db.sh` inside the PostgreSQL container.
    - Docker is used to containerize the database, ensuring a consistent development and deployment environment.
    - The `docker-compose.yml` file sets up the PostgreSQL database and its dependencies.
    - The `docker-compose up` command can be used to start the database container.